 - Support data recovery for SD card, USB flash drive, hard drive, etc.

 Step 1.
 Download and install the software on your Mac.
-Start the software from launchpad.
-Select the Mac drive from the drive list.
+Open Donemax Data Recovery for Mac and select the Mac drive from the drive list.

 Step 2.
-Click the Scan button and the software will start to search for any possible lost files, including the voice memos.
+Click the Scan button and the software will search for any possible lost files, including the voice memos.

 Step 3.
-After the scanning process is finished, the software will show you all the found files.
-Check and locate the voice memos.
+After the scanning, the software will show you all the found files.
+Check carefully to locate the voice memos.
 Preview and then choose the wanted ones, click Recover button to save them to another drive.

 Conclusion